 - Can be implemented by both small and large organisations

 - Leads to better internal management

-- Decrease in waste
+- Decrease in waste and reduced costs

 - Improved efficiencies and employee productivity